-S – Select strategies, media, technology, & objectives
+S – Select strategies, media, technology, and objectives

 This is based on the behaviorist approach to learning.
 According to Gagne, adults require certain mental conditions for learning.
-Consequently, the following nine events of instructions were developed using these conditions.
+For this reason, the following nine events of instructions were developed using these conditions.

 Activities such as storytelling or asking thought-provoking questions set the foundation for learning and retention of knowledge.

 This step is for the establishment of certain expectations from the course and to set a criterion for the measurement of success or failure.

 Learners acquire new knowledge using their existing knowledge.

 This is the most important step for teachers.
 They must employ their skills and knowledge to come up with new forms of presentation.
 This is done for the maximum utilization of resources and for achieving the desired learning outcome.

 5. Provide learner guidance